 How long is a preapproval letter valid?

-Preapproval letters are usually valid for 60 to 90 days.
-After this period, you may need to provide updated information for a new letter.
+Most preapproval letters are valid for 60 to 90 days.
+If you haven’t found a home within that time, your lender may ask for updated financial documents to issue a new letter.

 What happens if my financial situation changes after preapproval?